 Keywords: Parkinson's disease, health data, recommendation system.

 1. Introduction

-Parkinson’s disease is a neurodegenerative disorder affecting the nervous system, caused by a deficiency of the neurotransmitter dopamine due to the degeneration of cells in the substantia nigra of the brain.
+Parkinson’s disease (PD) is a neurodegenerative disorder affecting the nervous system, caused by a deficiency of the neurotransmitter dopamine due to the degeneration of cells in the substantia nigra of the brain.
 Parkinson’s disease is characterized by slowed movements, and its clinical symptoms include reduced mobility, muscle stiffness, involuntary tremors, impaired balance, and instability [1,2].
 The disease significantly impacts the quality of life, with patients often struggling to perform simple daily activities [8].

 Parkinson’s disease is incurable, and its treatment typically involves medication alongside alternative therapies aimed at delaying the progression of the disease [6].
 Additionally, daily physical activity plays a critical role in improving the functionality of various bodily systems.
 However, despite the efficacy of medical treatments, physicians face challenges in optimizing medication regimens due to variations in disease progression among patients [7].